dwp/govuk-casa/docs/events.md

 ```

 Where:

 * `journeyContext` is the newly updated context,
 * `previousContext` is a snapshot of the context as it was at the beginning of the request lifecycle, and
 * `session` the current session to which the change has been written

 Note that the `waypoint-change` events are only triggered if data has actually _changed_.
 If there was no data previously stored for a waypoint, then no event is triggered.
 If you need an alternative to this mechanism, then consider using the `context-change` event instead as this will be triggered on _every_ persisted change to the context.

-You could achieve similar integration by using one of the `journey.*` middleware hooks (for example, `journey.postgather`), but this could potentially miss out on changes made to the context elsewhere in the request stack, such as plugins, or other hooks.
-Events on the other hand are guaranteed to run at the point of calling `putContext()`, so as long as session data is not being manipulated directly, events are a good place for context events.
+You could achieve similar integration by using one of the `journey.*` middleware hooks (for example, `journey.postgather`), but this could potentially miss out on changes made to the journey context elsewhere in the request stack, such as plugins, or other hooks.
+Events on the other hand are guaranteed to run at the point of calling `putContext()`, so as long as session data is not being manipulated directly, events are a good place to handle journey context changes.

 ## Use cases